-*Note: additions to the original tutorial are in this color.
-I think its turquoise, but I don't know for sure.
-LOL.
+*Note: additions to the original tutorial are marked with asterisks.
 Anyway, here goes. :)

 First off, so I don't get sued, I would like to thank the Massassi Temple for their tutorials.
 Especially Brian Lozier with his "Creating Outdoor Buildings" tutorial.
 This tutorial contains the same basic principal, except more detailed.
 This tutorial was not made to insult advanced editors, but to give "newbies" some techniques.
 Anyway, thanks again to the Massassi Temple for helping get my start in editing.
 Also, thanks goes to Alexei Novikov for such a great JK editor!!!